*case numbers are updated as new cases emerge.

 What is mpox?

-Mpox is a rare disease that is caused by infection with the mpox virus.
-Mpox virus belongs to the orthopoxvirus genus which includes the variola (smallpox) virus as well as the vaccinia virus, which is used in the smallpox vaccine.
-Mpox is of public health concern because the illness is similar to smallpox and can be spread from infected humans, animals, and materials contaminated with the virus.
+Mpox (formally known as monkeypox) is a rare disease caused by the mpox virus.
+The mpox virus is part of the same family of viruses as the variola virus, which causes smallpox.
+Mpox is a public health concern because the illness is similar to smallpox and can be spread from infected humans, animals, and materials contaminated with the virus.
 There are no known cases in the US of animals spreading the virus.
 Current animal cases are in central and west Africa from rodents and primates that can spread the virus.
 Household pets are not an issue.
 Mpox is less transmissible and usually less severe than smallpox.

 Mpox was first identified in 1958 and occurs primarily in Central and West African countries.
 Historically mpox cases have occurred in the U.S. rarely and mostly related to international travel or importation of animals.
-There is a recent significant increase in reported cases where mpox is not commonly seen, including in Europe, Canada, the United States and California.
-While it’s good to stay alert about any emerging public health outbreaks, the current risk of getting mpox in the general public is very low.
+Since 2022, there has been a recent significant increase in reported cases where mpox is not commonly seen, including in Europe, Canada, the United States, and California.
+While it’s good to stay alert about emerging public health outbreaks, the current risk of getting mpox in the general public is very low.

-The rash or sores may be located on or near the genitals (penis, testicles, labia, and vagina) or anus (butt) but could also be on other areas like the hands, feet, chest, and face.
+The rash or sores might appear in the genital region (including the penis, testicles, labia, and vagina) or around the anus, but they can also manifest on other parts of the body such as the hands, feet, chest, and face.
 They may also be limited to one part of the body.

 How does mpox spread?

-- Respiratory secretions during prolonged, face-to-face contact, or during intimate physical contact, such as kissing, cuddling, or sex.
+- Intimate physical contact, such as kissing, cuddling, or sex

-- Touching items (such as clothing or linens) that previously touched the infectious rash or body fluids.
+- Touching items (such as clothing, linens, and utensils) that previously touched the infectious rash or body fluids

 Mpox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
-The illness typically lasts 2-4 weeks.
-People who do not have mpox symptoms cannot spread the virus to others.
-At this time, it is not known if mpox can spread through semen or vaginal fluids.
+It is currently unclear if people who never had symptoms have spread the virus to someone else.

 Is my child at risk for mpox?